 • Apple iOS development.

-• View: The View is described as passive interface which displays data, and directs the event to presenter which further acts upon it.
+• View: The View is described as a passive interface that displays data, and directs the event to the presenter which further acts upon it.

-• Presenter: The presenter retrieves the data from model and further formats it for display to the View.
-Presenter does not coordinate the incoming request like controller.
+• Presenter: The presenter retrieves the data from a model and further formats it for a display to the View.
+The presenter does not coordinate the incoming request like the controller.

 MVP Pattern is widely used with,

 • Window forms

 Model View-View Model is an architectural software pattern.
 MVVM supports two-way data binding between the View and view model.
 It is a value converter that enables the automatic proliferation of changes, within the View to the state of the View model.

 As briefed before, the Model and View in MVVM represent the business logic and UI components.
 While View model is accountable for commands, exposing methods and other properties that help to preserve the state of view and to influence the model as the outcome of the action in the view.